Brenomatias/Brenomatias/README.md

 💬 I'm a web developer and data engineer.

 I am familiar with coding front-end with React, but back-end and data are the areas I enjoy the most.
-I do code in Python, JavaScript, NodeJs, TypeScript with NoSQL and SQL databases.
+I do code in Python, JavaScript, Node.js, TypeScript with NoSQL and SQL databases.
 I have knowledge in OOP, SOLID and others software architectures.

 Here you'll find my study annotations, learning projects and personal projects codes.